Stakes Profile: Florida Derby

 Average Favorite Finish Position: 2.59

 Average Field Size: 10.3

 Winning Florida Derby Running Styles 1991-2019

 To read the charts below, 0 on the vertical axis is the lead, any distance behind the leader is below 0 and any distance above 0 is the amount the leader is ahead of the next horse.
 At the bottom are the points of call as they correspond to the charts.
 Each line is a horse, and you can hover over the point of call for each line to see more information about the horse.

 For example, if you hover over the bottom-most line in the first chart at the 1/2 mile mark you’ll see that in the 2011 winner Dialed In was 10.5 lengths behind the leader at this point in the race.

-Stalkers/pressers, or on-the-pace runners, have won the Florida Derby most often since 1991 while deep closers (28.8%) have had a slight advantage over speed (25%).
-In the last 10 years speed, stalker/pressers and deep closers have each won 30% of the time.
+Stalkers/pressers, or on-the-pace runners, have won the Florida Derby most often since 1991 (37.9%) while deep closers and speed have each won 27.6% of the time.
+In the last 10 years stalker/pressers won 40% of the time.

 Position at the 1/2 mile mark…

 Presser/Stalker: Between .1 and 3 lengths off leader